samuelabdelsayed/iron-chess/README.md

 ## 🙏 Acknowledgments

-Built with modern C++ and OpenGL to deliver a rich 3D chess experience with medieval aesthetics and smooth gameplay.
+Built with Rust and Bevy to deliver a rich 3D chess experience with medieval aesthetics and smooth gameplay.